projectsesame/sesame/design/external-authorization-design.md

 Where the two policies have context keys in common, the key from the root `HTTPProxy` is overwritten.
 The merged `Context` entries are send to the authorization service as part of the check request.

-Contour should require authorization to be disabled on all routes that set `PermitInsecure` to true (see [Compatibility](#compatibility)).
+Sesame should require authorization to be disabled on all routes that set `PermitInsecure` to true (see [Compatibility](#compatibility)).

-Contour sets the following Envoy external authorization configurations that operators cannot configure:
+Sesame sets the following Envoy external authorization configurations that operators cannot configure:

 - TLS client certificates are always sent if they are present
 - The client request body is never sent